mrspeaker/InternetExplorer/README.md

 Reddit ImgUr Explorer, made for the Oculus Rift.

 Loads subreddit ImgUrl images as a 3d gallery.
-You can use it in a normal ol' browser, but it doesn't feel like you're browsing the future: so go get a Rift and a browser with VR support - see [MozVR.com](http://www.mozvr.com).
+You can use it in a normal ol' browser, but it doesn't feel like you're browsing the future: so go get a Rift and a browser with VR support - see [MozVR.com](http://www.mozvr.com) or [Chrome builds](http://blog.tojicode.com/2014/07/bringing-vr-to-chrome.html).

 **Controls:**